carpentries/lesson-development-training/episodes/formative-assessment.md

 ## Assessing Knowledge Before a Workshop

-The same approach to designing exercises within a lesson can also be used to create a short "re-assessment" questionnaire for potential learners to complete when they register for a workshop teaching the lesson (or for self-evaluation before following the lesson on their own).
+The same approach to designing exercises within a lesson can also be used to create a short "pre-assessment" questionnaire for potential learners to complete when they register for a workshop teaching the lesson (or for self-evaluation before following the lesson on their own).
 You can use [the list of prerequisite knowledge that you defined earlier](audience.md#defining-prerequisite-knowledge)